 What Are the Grant Requirements?

 Before accepting the Golden State Teacher Grant, all applicants must agree to the terms and conditions of a Teaching Agreement.
-In addition to completing the program requirements and passing state credentialing exams, the Teaching Agreement requires recipients to fulfill several conditions:
+In addition to completing the program requirements, the Teaching Agreement requires recipients to fulfill several conditions:

 - Instruct in a high-need field.
-To receive the grant funding, recipients must also commit to teach in the Special Education field.
+To receive the grant funding, recipients must also commit to teach in one of the eligible high-need fields.

 - Maintain good academic standing.
 Grant recipients must maintain good academic standing while they are enrolled in their CTC-approved teacher preparation program.